 In fact, it was the highest-performing month out of every sales team member in the data set.

 What caused him to drop off so drastically over the next two months?

-It could be based on a number of factors, but let’s play out a couple of reasonable scenarios.
+It could be based on several factors, but let’s play out a couple of reasonable scenarios.

 It could be a marketing issue.
 Compare this information to what changed in his region over these months.